Left- and right-hand traffic: National rail

 In most countries, rail traffic travels on the same side as road traffic.
-However, there are many instances of railways built using LHT British technology which remained LHT despite their nations' road traffic becoming RHT.
-Examples include: Argentina, Belgium, Bolivia, Cambodia, China, Egypt, France, Iraq, Israel, Italy, Laos, Monaco, Morocco, Myanmar, Nigeria, Peru, Portugal, Senegal, Slovenia, Sweden, Switzerland, Taiwan, Tunisia, Uruguay and Venezuela.
-France is mainly LHT for trains except for the classic lines in Alsace–Lorraine, which were converted from LHT to RHT under German administration from 1870 to 1918.
-In North America, multi-track rail lines with centralized traffic control are typically signaled to allow operation on any track in both directions, and the side of operation will vary based on the railroad's specific operational requirements.
-In practice however, rail traffic is more often RHT.
+However, there are many instances of railways built using LHT British technology, which remained LHT despite their nations' road traffic becoming RHT.
+The main reason is that the switch of rail traffic's direction is more difficult and expensive than the switching sides of a roads.
+Examples include: Argentina, Belgium, Bolivia, Brazil, Cambodia, China, Egypt, France, Iraq, Israel, Italy, Laos, Monaco, Morocco, Myanmar, Nigeria, Peru, Portugal, Senegal, Slovenia, Sweden, Switzerland, Taiwan, Tunisia, Uruguay and Venezuela.
+In North America, multi-track rail lines with centralized traffic control are typically signalled to allow operation on any track in both directions, and the side of operation will vary based on the railroad's specific operational requirements.